 How Easily Avoid Paying Venmo Fees

-Venmo is a popular platform for sending and receiving money.
+Venmo is a popular platform for sending and receiving money between peers.
 If you tend to use the app to split restaurant bills with friends, you may not be aware of the Venmo fees that the company charges for certain transactions.
 Many of Venmo's services are free, but not all, so it's easy to be surprised by unexpected transaction fees.

 The best way to avoid Venmo fees is to be aware of which transactions are and are not free ahead of time.
 If you've been charged Venmo fees that you'd like to appeal, DoNotPay can help.
 Here's what you need to know about Venmo fees.